emerald/learn-emerald.org/about-learn-emerald.org.rst

 The site is generated using `Hakyll <https://jaspervdj.be/hakyll/>`_ — a simple static site generator; written in, and configured using Haskell.
-Hakyll is designed to keep the control flow site generation process explicit, but high level.
+Hakyll is designed to keep the control flow of the site generation process explicit, but high level.
 For instance, see the `configuration file for this web site <https://github.com/emerald/learn-emerald.org/blob/master/site.hs>`_.